bartek-milan/MidnightDownloader/README.md

 Get the fully packaged executable from releases, or compile and modify it yourself!

 # To run it:
--pip install -r requirements.txt <br>
+-pip install -r requirements.txt
 -python md.py
+Note: you are free to edit my code, but first put it into a beautifier like https://codebeautify.org/python-formatter-beautifier
 # To use it:
 Resize the green window using the bottom-right red button to fit your downloading bar perfectly, and move it precisely onto the downloading bar.
 Once that's done, click on "Start".